-Soya bean is a member of the bean family native to East Asia.
-Soya allergy is seen more commonly in infants and preschool children.
-About 4 in 1000 children are thought to have the allergy.
+Soy allergy is a reaction to the proteins found in soybeans.
+Soyabean is a member of the bean family native to East Asia.
+In the UK it is seen most frequently in infants and preschool children, with about 4 in 1000 children thought to have the allergy.

-About half of children have symptoms that begin straight after eating food containing soya.
-Most of these symptoms are mild and may include a rash (hives or “nettle” rash), swelling of the lips or around the eyes, and itch.
-Some children have an itchy throat; others feel sick, vomit or have diarrhoea.
+About half of children with soy allergy have symptoms that begin immediately after eating food containing soya.
+Most symptoms are mild and may include a rash (hives or “nettle” rash), swelling of the lips or around the eyes, and itch.
+Some children have an itchy throat, others feel sick, vomit or have diarrhoea.

-Most people with soya allergy only have mild reactions.
+Most children with soya allergy only have mild reactions.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma and these need urgent medical attention.

-One in ten children who are milk allergic are also allergic to soya.
-In most children this comes to attention when soya is used as an alternative following the child’s reaction to dairy products.
+One in ten children with a milk allergy are also allergic to soya.
+This may become apparent when soya milk is tried as an alternative following the child’s reaction to dairy products.

 The diagnosis of soya allergy is based on the history of a typical reaction after contact with soya.

-Positive allergy tests skin prick or blood IgE tests support the diagnosis, but should not be used alone, as people can have positive allergy tests but tolerate the soya without getting a reaction.
-Skin prick tests are safe and can be done in clinic provided that the child has not had any antihistamines for a few days.
-Blood tests are not affected by antihistamines, but the results are only available in a week or so after the clinic appointment.
-If the diagnosis is uncertain an oral soya challenge is sometimes recommended.
+Positive allergy tests skin prick or blood IgE tests support the diagnosis, but should not be used alone, as many people can have a positive allergy test but tolerate the soya without getting a reaction.
+Skin prick tests are safe.
+They are done in clinic provided that the child has not had any antihistamines for a few days.
+Blood tests are not affected by antihistamines, but the results are only available a week or so after the clinic appointment.
+If the diagnosis is uncertain an oral soya challenge is recommended.

 Soya is a popular vegetarian alternative to meat and many processed foods contain soya.
 It is also an ingredient in lots of cow’s milk and lactose free recipes.
 You should read the ingredients list on pre-packaged foods.